 In order to vote, you must be a citizen of the United States, a resident of Newark, and 18 years of age or older as of the day of the election.
-You must be registered 15 days prior to the election.
-Registration forms are available at City Hall, at any of the fire stations, and at the Post Office.
 You may register to vote online through the Secretary of State webpage.

 Election results for city elections (as well as for primary and general elections held in the State of California) are available on the Alameda County Registrar of Voters website after the close of the polls on election night.

 Vote By Mail Ballot Drop Box in front of Newark City Hall